la2050/archive/_projects/2016/scv-adventure-play-eureka-villa-self-directed-play-spaces-and-playwork-initiative-for-all.md

   - Advisors/board members
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  SCV Adventure Play is focusing on two initiatives with the 2050 Grant, opening the Eureka Villa Adventure Playground to a larger public and funding FREE Saturday Adventure Play Days throughout LA County for AN ENTIRE YEAR.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of parks with intergenerational play